afondiel/afondiel.github.io/_pages/services.md

 toc_icon: "bookmark"
 ---

-From Research to Production: Industry-Aware Edge AI, Computer Vision, and Perception Solutions for Real-World Applications.
+From research to production-ready real-world Edge AI and Computer Vision solutions for smart industries.

 ## Solution Map